IgKh/katvan/README.md

 A few things I'd like and may happen at some point, in no particular order:

-- Spell checking
-- Better controls to insert and see BiDi control characters
+- Ability to view BiDi control characters
 - Better integration with `typst` (incremental previews, highlight errors)
 - Editor configuration with modelines
+- Dark theme support